umairwaheed/fastapi-rag/README.md

 docker-compose up -d
 ```

-These commands maybe written like this as well:
+These commands maybe written like this as well.

 ```
 docker compose build